 - Pop in the air fryer for 22 minutes at 360 degrees Fahrenheit

-- Shake every 5 minutes to ensure even cooking
+- Give the basket a good shake every 5 minutes to ensure even cooking

 There ya have it!
 These potatoes have a little kick and taste so good that ketchup is unnecessary.
 To bring it to the next level, pour any leftover butter or ghee in your pan from a steak to really bring out that extra moisture.